2024-2025 Catalog

 Second Bergen Community College Degree

-Students who have completed a certificate or degree program at Bergen Community College and wish to pursue another certificate or degree at the College must complete and submit a new application for admission.
-Credits earned toward or for a prior degree or certificate are considered transfer credits and apply toward a second degree as outlined in the College Residency Policy.
-Such applicants should write “Second degree” at the top of their applications.
+Students who have completed a certificate or degree program at Bergen Community College and wish to pursue another certificate or degree at the College must meet the following criteria:

-Students may earn only one Associate in Arts (A.A.) and one Associate in Science (A.S.) degree at Bergen Community College.
-Two or more Associate in Applied Science (A.A.S.) degrees and certificates are permissible if in different majors.
+Two or more Associate in Applied Science (A.A.S.) degrees and certificates are permissible if they are in different degree programs or certificate programs.

 Non-Degree-Seeking Students